queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 The week of October 23rd to October 30th [2020]:

-ASL - Reblogged some beginner ASL resources courtesy of ~vaxis’ inquiry [link].
+ASL - Reblogged some beginner ASL resources courtesy of ~vaxis' inquiry [post].

 FutureIsGreen - The Langholm Moor community buyout made its goal [shared here].

-Em - Academia still doesn’t handle name changes (whether for married women or trans folks) very well [link].
+Em - Academia still doesn't handle name changes (whether for married women or trans folks) very well [post].

-Coy - Preserving public memory / community memory [link].
+Coy - Preserving public memory / community memory [post].
 (Specifically for Ace Week 2020, but the basics are not exclusive to any one particular community.)

 Siggy - The 2020 Ace Community Survey is open [link].